SinaMostafanejad/OpenRDM/doc/doc_files/workwithpsi4.md

 imported at runtime by the consuming programs.
 In our sample
 [input file](https://github.com/SinaMostafanejad/v2rdm_casscf/blob/master/tests/v2rdm_casscf_pdft/input.dat)
 , we show how to import both <i>v2rdm\_casscf</i> and <i>mcpdft</i> modules.
+This input file assumes that you have chosen the second way below (recommended) for connecting OpenRDM with your plugin.
 At lines 51 and 53 of this input file, we call two functions that are provided by these modules:

 \code{.py}
 en,wfn=energy('v2rdm-casscf',return_wfn=True)